Studio comes with the option to generate activities directly from SOAP or REST web services through the Service Editor window.

 project.json file, and each service is identified by the following elements:

-The name of the service provided in the Add new service window.
+The name of the service provided in the Service Editor window.

 The path to the